SRALee12/DecentralBank/decentralbank.md

 Decentral Bank should become the world's de facto currency-issuing bank.
 In such a world, the number of transactions required for the currency would be orders of magnitude larger than current distributed ledger can handle.
 For this reason, the Plasma Cash framework proposed by the Ethereum foundation would be an ideal scaling solution for purely fungible currency tokens.
 Secondly, "plasma chains" can be run by institutions with sufficient merkle proofs to the Decentral Bank main network.

 ## Truly Private Currency

+Since decentral bank currency is a fungible token, it would be possible to integrate distributed ledger privacy features such as zero knowledge proofs which would allow for any user to exchange stable currency tokens without revealing their identity.
+Such zero knowledge proofs without a "set up" phase are still in development and are not widely available, but can be incoporated into the client software once software has advanced.

 ## Transaction Fees